 Scratch Org Access

-This guide describes the basic steps for creating a generative AI scratch org for a Developer or Enterprise edition org.
+This guide describes the basic steps for using Salesforce CLI to create a generative AI scratch org for a Developer or Enterprise edition org.

 A scratch org is a dedicated, configurable, and short-term Salesforce environment that you can quickly spin up when starting a new project, a new feature branch, or a feature test.
 Scratch orgs are configured using a scratch org definition file, which lists the features and settings that mirror the customer's production org.
 See Scratch Orgs in the Salesforce DX Developer Guide for detailed information.

-4. Create a definition file in config/project-scratch-def.json.
-To use an Einstein Generative AI scratch org, add the Einstein1AIPlatform feature and turn on the einsteinGptSettings.enableEinsteinGptPlatform setting.
-This feature is supported in Developer and Enterprise editions.
+To use an Einstein Generative AI scratch org, add the Einstein1AIPlatform feature, which is supported in Developer and Enterprise editions.
+To automatically enable Einstein and Agentforce, turn on the agentPlatformSettings.enableAgentPlatform and einsteinGptSettings.enableEinsteinGptPlatform settings.

 After you open the org, you can use Salesforce generative AI features such as Agentforce, Prompt Builder, Model Builder, and the Models API.
 To learn more, see About Einstein Generative AI in Salesforce Help.